 For events marked "US Citizens Only": Only U.S. citizens will be admitted to such an event, and only after each has registered online in advance of the event beginning.
 The following forms of identification will be considered by IWP as proving citizenship: a valid US Passport (original), a copy of a birth certificate proving birth in the U.S. (AND a government-issued picture ID), a U.S. Government issued Common Access Card (a CAC card), or a U.S. Certificate of Naturalization.
 No exceptions will be made for failure to produce one of these documents.

 The use of photographic and/or recording equipment is prohibited except by advanced permission from IWP, the event organizer, and the speaker(s).
-Please contact firstname.lastname@example.org with any inquries.
+Please contact email@example.com with any inquiries.
 IWP reserves the right to prohibit photographic and/or recording equipment, either in advance of, immediately before, or during an event.

 The Institute's dress code requires attire appropriate for a professional setting.
 This helps to ensure a positive learning environment and a climate conducive to respectful interaction.

 The Institute of World Politics is not responsible for lost or stolen property.

 IWP is a private organization; as such, all attendees are guests of the Institute.

 The purpose of IWP events is to promote academic discourse on a variety of issues related to the subjects taught at our school.
 Please note that the views expressed by our guest lecturers do not necessarily reflect the views of The Institute of World Politics.